 Start with a clear out

-This time instead of the usual seasonal clear out and the oh I’ll keep that just incase they need it.
+This time instead of the usual seasonal or growth spurt clear out and the oh I’ll keep that just incase they need it.
 (My previous mantra) Get ruthless and you can even get your kids involved.
 Ask them to choose their favourite items.
 Only the ones they love to wear all the time and place them into one pile.
 Bin the worn items and take note of any items to be replaced.

-Then the pile your left with is usually the hmmm, maybe pile.
+The pile your left with is usually the hmmm, maybe pile.
 With this pile you want to go through and again bin whats worn out or outgrown.
 Set the remaining items aside.

 Helpful Tip: Take all clothing out the room for this and only allow back into the room what your keeping.
 The goal is to achieve a practical, functional wardrobe with clothes they will love to wear.